The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 agenda for the Council of Europe, putting people’s interests, concerns

-and expectations back to the forefront of the mission of the Organisation.
+and expectations at the forefront of the mission of the Organisation.

 7. The Assembly therefore recommends that the Committee of Ministers